jaketf/bigquery-utils/tools/cloud_functions/gcs_event_based_ingest/gcs_ocn_bq_ingest/README.md

 To deploy the gcf_ingest_log, you must replace the 'REPLACEME-audit-log-project-id' and 'REPLACEME-audit-log-dataset' with the correct project_id and dataset.
 You can also replace the `default-dataset` with your preferred dataset.

 ### gcf_ingest_latest_by_table
-This view gives you the latest status for the latest chunk for a given table.
+This view gives you the latest status for the latest load / query job for a given table.
 If we wanted to see the latest chunk status for table 'table_a' we would run:
 ```sql
 SELECT
   project_id,